zzywysm/nixpkgs/doc/languages-frameworks/haskell.section.md

 The secondary purpose is to provide support for Haskell development environment including prebuilt Haskell libraries.
 However, in this area sacrifices have been made due to self-imposed restrictions in nixpkgs, to lessen the maintenance effort and improve performance.
-Therefore it may be advantageous to use an alternative to the Haskell infrastructure in nixpkgs for development environments in some cases.
+Therefore, it may be advantageous to use an alternative to the Haskell infrastructure in nixpkgs for development environments in some cases.
 The main limitations are that we only provide first-class support for the default compiler (currently GHC 8.10.7) and usually